veracity/veracity-documentation/sections/identity/nodejs-webapp-ts/1-introduction.md

 # Tutorial: Building a Node.JS application with Veracity
 Welcome to this tutorial on building Node powered web applications with Veraicty.
-In this tutorial you will learn how to:
+Here you will learn how to:

 - build basic web applications with Node and ExpressJs.
 - use TypeScript to ensure type safety within your node application.